 Track the results

-There are always ways to improve the hiring process.
-By looking at hiring data, you can identify changes you need to make before next year.
+There are always ways to improve on hiring resources for education.
+By looking at recruiting and hiring data, you can identify changes you need to make before next year.

 Measure quality of hire